AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

 * ``<reduced_diags_name>.type`` (`string`)
     The type of reduced diagnostics associated with this `<reduced_diags_name>`.
     For example, ``ParticleEnergy`` and ``FieldEnergy``.
-    All available types will be descriped below in detail.
+    All available types will be described below in detail.
     For all reduced diagnostics,
     the first and the second columns in the output file are the time step and the corresponding physical time in seconds, respectively.